aatluri/DjangoRestAPITemplate/README.md

 6. Once you create the config file, the next time you commit and push your code to github, the github actions will run
 7. If you look at the steps in github actions, you will see more steps than you added in the config file. these are added automatically.
 8. We can see the log output by expanding these steps.

+##  Database
+1. We're going to be using Docker Compose to configure our database for our project.
+2. So this will allow us to define the database configuration inside our actual project source code, which means it's reusable for other developers who might be working on the project.
+Or if we want to shift from one machine to another and it's also reusable for our deployment environment.
+The way we are going to do this is we are going to have two services in Docker Compose.
+One is the App and the other is the Database service.
+3. We will be using the Postgresql database.

+##  Connecting to our PostgreSql Database
+1. Psycopg2 is the package needed for Django to connect to our PostGreSql database.
+2. So to install psychology, too, they have a list of the package dependencies in the official documentation and this list includes the
+    C compiler
+    Python3-dev
+    libpq-dev
+3. For our alpine image , the equivalent packages are: postgresql-client build-base postgresql-dev musl-dev build-base, postgresqldev and musl-dev are only needed to install the psycop2 package.
+So these can be deleted after we build our project.

+4. So we update our DockerFile to install these dependencies.